BrentLab/Dual_Threshold_Optimization/README.md

 Every dataset must be organized in a single directory with the following files:
 1. TFNames.csv - a CSV file with a list of the transcription factors (or conditions) for which data is available
 2. GeneNames.csv - a CSV file containing a matrix of the genes that correspond to each score in the data matrix
-   a.
-Each row in this matrix corresponds to the appropriate index in the list of TFNames
+   1. Each row in this matrix corresponds to the appropriate index in the list of TFNames
-   b.
-Even if the data is organized with the same order of genes in each condition, the matrix must be filled with one row per TF/condition
+   2. Even if the data is organized with the same order of genes in each condition, the matrix must be filled with one row per TF/condition
 3. Data.csv - a CSV file containing the values that are going to be used to rank-order the genes in GeneNames.csv
    1. Each row in this matrix corresponds to the appropriate index in the list of TFNames
    2. The data can be of any form (Pvalue, log-fold change, etc.)